USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 Used by: CCTM – inline-emissions version only

 An I/O API GRDDED3 file of gridded, normalized biogenic emissions (in grams of carbon or nitrogen per hour, depending on the species) and leaf area index.
 The B3GRD file contains normalized emissions calculated with both summer and winter emissions factors.
 The B3GRD file is generated with the SMOKE program NORMBEIS3 using gridded land use data.
 For additional information about creating the B3GRD file, see the [NORMBEIS3 documentation](https://www.cmascenter.org/smoke/documentation/4.0/html/ch06s12.html) in the SMOKE users’ manual.

 <a id="bioseason"><a/>
 ### BIOSEASON: Freeze dates

 Used by: CCTM – inline-emissions version only

 The BIOSEASON switch file is an I/O API GRDDED3 file used to indicate which biogenic emissions factor to use on each day in a given year for every grid cell in the modeling domain.
 This file can be created using the Metscan utility program that is distributed with SMOKE.
 The BIOSEASON file is time-dependent and usually contains data for an entire year (365 or 366 days).
 It uses one variable, SEASON, which is either 0 (grid cell should use winter factors for current day) or 1 (grid cell should use summer factors for current day).
 For additional information about creating the BIOSEASON file, see the [Metscan documentation](https://www.cmascenter.org/smoke/documentation/4.0/html/ch05s03s10.html) in the SMOKE user’s manual.

 <a id="stk_grps"><a/>
-### STK_GRPS_##: Stack groups
+### STK_GRPS_nn: Stack groups

 Used by: CCTM – in-line emissions version only

 The ## mark is unique and represents the sector identification.

 The stack groups file is an I/O API netCDF file containing stack parameters for elevated sources.
 This file can be created using the SMOKE program ELEVPOINT.
 For additional information about creating the stack groups file, see the [ELEVPOINT documentation](https://www.cmascenter.org/smoke/documentation/4.0/html/ch06s03.html) in the SMOKE user’s manual

 <a id="stk_emis"><a/>
-### STK_EMIS_##: Point source emissions
+### STK_EMIS_nn: Point source emissions

 Used by: CCTM – inline emissions version only

 The ## mark is unique and represents the sector identification.

 The elevated-point-source emissions file is an I/O API GRDDED3 file with emissions for point sources to be treated as elevated sources by CCTM.
 The emissions in this file are distributed through the vertical model layers using a plume-rise algorithm contained in CCTM.
 The elevated-point-source emissions file can be creating using SMOKE.
 For additional information about preparing point-source emissions for using the CMAQ in-line plume rise calculation, see the [ELEVPOINT documentation](https://www.cmascenter.org/smoke/documentation/4.0/html/ch06s03.html) in the SMOKE user’s manual.

 <a id="dust_lu_1"><a/>
 ### DUST_LU_1: Gridded land cover/land use